How much to charge for junk removal

 Unfortunately, there’s no exact science when it comes to judging how many loads it takes to clear a pile of junk, and unless you have a scale in your truck, predicting the weight of a load is also difficult.

-You may end up having to eyeball jobs as best as you can, based on past jobs and the estimated weight of certain items.
+After putting it to the test, you may end up having to eyeball jobs as best as you can, based on past jobs and the estimated weight of certain items.

-Many junk removal professionals develop these estimating skills early on in their careers and eventually get it right every time.
+Our investigation demonstrated that many junk removal professionals develop these estimating skills early on in their careers and eventually get it right every time.

 However, it takes time and experience to develop these skills, and you may end up over or underestimating the weight of a pile on your first few jobs.